jluo-bgl/Self-Driving-Car-Behavioral-Cloning/README.md

 >please note, the whole system still support full image to been trained, just added one more parameter while contruct DriveDataSet(crop_images=True)

-Surprisely, without any change in system, our car able to drive a whole lap now. also trainable params dropped from **32,213,367** to **1,595,511**, the weight file size dropped from **128m** to **6.4m**, it's a huge train time save.
+also trainable params dropped from **32,213,367** to **1,595,511**, the weight file size dropped from **128m** to **6.4m**, it's a huge train time save.

+In this iteration, we are able to drive until bridge, occasionally it's able to drive whole lap.

 ```python
 dataset = DriveDataSet("datasets/udacity-sample-track-1/driving_log.csv", crop_images=True)